ElvannAbendroth/react-app-test/README.md

 6. When you're ready to deploy, run `npm run deploy` in the terminal.
 7. Setup your github page repository: Go in the reposotory settings, navigate to the Pages tab and choose `deploy from a branch` as the source, and ph-pages/(root) as the build branch.

+Your react app with now be available a the link mentionned in the homepage property of your `package.json` file ( `https://{gitusername}.github.io/{project-name}`) .
+For this project, the link is: https://elvannabendroth.github.io/react-page-template/

 ### Using the github User Page Instead

 If you're using a github user page instead of a project page, you'll need to use this instead, where `main` can be replaced by the name of you main or master branch: